Plant and Animal Interactions

 Together we will compare the diversity of life we find as we hike through different habitats.
 Students will use charts or diagrams to document the types of plants and animals they find, and hone their scientific observation skills through interactive games.

-• Animal Helpers in the Fall Length: 1.5 – 2 hours
+Fall / Spring – Outdoors, Length: 1.5 – 2 hours

 Plants and animals have unique ways of supporting each other in any given habitat.
 We will explore several habitats to discover the role animals play in seed dispersal, and learn about how seeds help animals survive through Vermont’s long cold winters.
 Students will investigate and model different seed dispersal strategies as they collect specimens, analyze data and play games while on a hike through fields and forest.

-Fall – Outdoors / In classroom
+Fall – Outdoors / In classroom, Length: 1.5 – 2 hours

 Spring – Outdoors / In classroom

-NGSS: LS2.A
+NGSS: Interdependent Relationships in Ecosystems LS2.A

 Earth’s Changing Surface